by Meleni Aldridge, executive coordinator

 Dwindling incentives and public responsibility

 Governments seem to still be intent on pushing the EV agenda.
 Yet, in the UK, the financial incentives are starting to look a little less appealing.
 EV owners, previously exempt, will have to pay road tax from April 2025, albeit at a lower level, but then in December 2025, they’ll also become liable for London’s congestion charge at £15 per day.
 Falling demand for EVs in the UK are leaving a growing number of drivers in negative equity The Telegraph revealed yesterday.
 Much of this is being blamed on the steep discounts offered on new vehicles as manufacturers try to boost sales to hit legally binding government targets.
 Car fleet operators admit to having to swallow large losses when reselling EVs because of accelerated, exceptional depreciation.
+This makes them much less attractive to personal buyers.
+Who wants a car that doesn't hold its value?

 As the electrification revolution continues to unfold, the question remains: how do we power the future without compromising the planet and all the beings who inhabit it?